Air transports of heads of state and government: Moldova

 In the 1990s, the Moldovan government operated a single Tupolev TU-134 for use by the government.
 In the 2000s, it was retired, and the Moldovan government leased an Air Moldova Yakovlev Yak-40 for VIP use.
-That was retired too, and the most recent aircraft used by the President or Prime Minister is an Air Moldova Airbus A320 family jet.
+That was retired too, and the most recent aircraft used by the President or Prime Minister is an Air Moldova Airbus A320 family jet, which uses an Air Moldova callsign.
+President Maia Sandu was spotted taking low-cost carrier Wizz Air on a flight to Brussels.

 Monaco

-The Prince and the Monegasque government (including the Minister of State) use a Dassault Falcon 7X based in the French airport of Nice Côte d'Azur Airport.
+The Prince and the Monegasque government (including the Minister of State) use a Dassault Falcon 7X based in Nice Côte d'Azur Airport in France.

-Since 2018 the prince and the government of Monaco uses a Dassault Falcon 8X with the same registration - 3A-MGA.
+Since 2018 the prince and the government of Monaco uses a Dassault Falcon 8X with the same registration – 3A-MGA, which replaced a Dassault Falcon 900 also.
+The aircraft uses its registration as a callsign.